The Fall 2017 Studio Lottery will be held Monday, August 28. The following guidelines will help you navigate the Lottery and the results.

 GSS is a University-wide office dedicated to supporting and enabling Harvard’s international projects and travel by providing tools and guidance to faculty, students, and staff studying, working, and researching overseas.
 Their flagship resources include the Harvard Travel Registry and Harvard Travel Assist Program, which provides 24/7 medical and security support and evacuation services abroad.
 Their ability to provide assistance is directly tied to the Harvard Travel Registry, so it’s crucial that you enter your itinerary in the Registry before you leave and keep it up to date during your travels.

-Please stop by the GSS table to learn more about data security issues in China, strict import controls in South Korea (to include common over the counter medications), crime in South Africa or Brazil, obtaining your visa, or to ask any questions about the studio locations.
+Stop by the GSS table to learn more about obtaining your visa, or to ask any questions about the studio locations.
 They can also show you how to register your trip and sign up for safety and security alerts for your country of travel.
-They’re happy to help!
+They are happy to help!

 Studio critics will present their studio option offerings on Monday morning.
 The presentations will be in random order as detailed in the Order of Presentation document.
 Presentations take place in Piper Auditorium and begin at 9:00 a.m.
 Critics are encouraged to be thorough in their descriptions, including pedagogic objectives, appropriateness to students in programs outside the department offering the studio, course schedule, critic attendance (for visiting critics), and travel plans.
 Please pay close attention to these details and consider them when you rank your choices on your ballot.
 Critics will be briefly available in the lobby and auditorium for questions after presentations are complete.